 The District is a signatory to the California Master Mutual Aid Agreement and the SJOA Agreement.
-District personnel will follow the processes outlined in those documents for requesting and providing mutual aid.
+District staff will follow the processes outlined in those documents for requesting and providing mutual aid.
 The SJOA Agreement and San Joaquin County Ordinances have provisions allowing the SJOA Logistics Section and San Joaquin County Purchasing Agent to acquire and transport, on behalf of the District, resources requested by the District.

-Mutual aid requests for technical assistance and services, flood fight crews, supplies and materials, and other resources will be made through the SJOA Logistics Section and/or the OA Public Works Mutual Aid Coordinator.
+Mutual aid requests for technical assistance and services, flood fight crews, supplies and materials, and other resources will be made through the Public Works representative in the SJOA Logistics Section and/or the OA Public Works Mutual Aid Coordinator.
 See www.sjgov.org/oes for OA plans and procedures.